AppleHolic/audioset_augmentor/README.md

 - Goal
   - Augment with various sound situation for speech related tasks.

-### Noice
+### Notice

-I got a *degrading quality* on source separation case.
-So, I recommend checking data quality of audioset.
+~I got a *degrading quality* on source separation case.
+So, I recommend checking data quality of audioset.~ I will compare and report with evaluation loss, score.
+Before than, it print out warnings.

 #### How to Use